nickheyer/ACBot/README.md

 Prerequisites:

 - Python must be installed on your machine.
 [Click Here](https://www.python.org/ftp/python/3.10.4/python-3.10.4-amd64.exe) for 64-bit installer
 - This was built for Windows, though you could retrofit the file paths, etc. for Linux / Mac.
+- You will need a valid email and a [Discord API Token](https://discord.com/developers/applications).

 Download ACBot by running the below command, or download the zip directly [HERE](https://github.com/nickheyer/ACBot/raw/main/ACBZIP.zip) (preferred).